JamesTsetsekas/JerseyCityBitcoin/src/pages/about.md

 ---
 ### About Jersey City Bitcoin

 Jersey City Bitcoin is a decentralized community for those interested in meeting up to discuss, and learn more about bitcoin in the Jersey City, New Jersey / New York area.
 You can be well versed or new, all are welcome.
+You can contact us [here](/contact-us/).

 Follow us on:
 - <a href="https://twitter.com/JerseyCityBTC" target="_blank">Twitter</a>